aquality-automation/aquality-selenium-java-template/README.md

 # Templates

-This repository contains templates for all Aquality Automation family libraries.
+This repository contains templates for all *aquality automation* family libraries.

 ### Structure